best travel gifts

 39. Travel-Sized Sunscreen

 Sunscreen is one of the most important things to bring on vacation, and yet it’s easily left behind if it’s not the right size for flying.
-This travel-sized kit is perfect to throw in your luggage before your trip.
+A travel-sized kit is perfect to throw in your luggage before your trip.

 40. Travel Toothbrush and Toothpaste